maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 The script above will deploy the smart contract and create a contract folder for the ABI and contract address of the smart contract.

-Deploy the smart contracts to the celo block-chain by running this command
+Deploy the smart contracts to the celo block-chain by running this command.

 `npx hardhat run scripts/deploy.js --network alfajores`

-You should see something like this in the terminal
+You should see something like this in the terminal.

 `MyNFT deployed to: 0x49F39D9531B826826EDc7066161F20570105AFb1`